 The following can totally prevent the media maturing:

 - 1 - Using 'chemical filter' treatments to control ammonia, nitrite and nitrate.
-It is not certain how many of these treatments kill off bacteria but commonly reported products which when removed allow the filter to mature are Purigen and Chemipure Elite.
+These chemicals seem to have a pronounced 'starving' effect on bacteria by locking up the bacteria 'food' - If you avoid using anything which claims to 'remove / detoxify or bind' ammonia, nitrite and nitrate your filter should mature properly.
 In a well set up filter with proper filter media there should be no need for 'chemical filtration'.
 If you need to draw in residual fish treatments or colour from bogwood use carbon or carbon impregnated pad - it does that without killing off bacteria.

 - 3 - Regular changing of filter media.
 The anaerobic bacteria responsible for processing nitrate can take approx. 4-6 months to populate the media so the media should remain in the filter until it becomes inefficient which takes many years for the Biohome.